 |Packing Method||Wooden Box|

-1) Germany SIEMENS INFINEON IGBT Module (40-60KHZoscillation frequency, fast response time, high arc stability and almost spatter-free welding).
+1) Induction melting furnace deploys with Germany SIEMENS INFINEON IGBT Module (40-60KHZoscillation frequency, fast response time, high arc stability and almost spatter-free welding).

-3) Adopted signal circuit, drive circuit board, control circuit board and components: Toshiba, Hitachi, Motorola and also China’s top manufacturers.
+3) It is adopted signal circuit, drive circuit board, control circuit board and components: Toshiba, Hitachi, Motorola and also China’s top manufacturers.

 5) Imported transistor integrated block.

 6) High speed control tube.

 7) As with perfect control, protection and alarm display circuit, machine could get full automatic tracking frequency and continuous adjustable power.
 It is also safe and dependable protection, clear and occur data display and etc.

 (surface hardening, quenching, annealing, tempering).

 Hardening parts of automobile, motorbike, mold and agricultural machinery.